pvdz/preval/tests/cases/recursive_funcs/regression.md

 $( i );
 `````

+## Todos triggered

+- Support string.charCodeAt when the arg is not a string literal
+- free with zero args, we can eliminate this?
+- Support referencing this builtin in isFree: $
+- - at least one of the frfr args was not isFree, bailing

 ## Globals

 BAD@!
 Found 9 implicit global bindings:

 tmpSSA_Tu, tmpSSA_wu, tmpSSA_Su, tmpSSA__u_t, tmpCallObj$3807, tmpCallObj$3811, tmpBinBothRhs$32, tmpClusterSSA_tmpssa3_c$245, tmpIfTest$5467

 ## Runtime Outcome

 Should call `$` with:
  - 1: '<function>'